A geometric theory of zero area singularities in general relativity: Conjectures and open problems

 \section{Conjectures and open problems}

 Discussions in this paper raise a number of interesting questions.

-\subsection{Conformal Conjecture}
+\subsection{Conformal conjecture}

 To complete the arguments of this paper, Conjecture \ref{conj_conformal} must be proved.
-It is readily verified in a spherically symmetric setting Establishing this conjecture as a theorem (or providing a counterexample) will be crucial to furthering the theory of ZAS.
+It is readily verified in a spherically symmetric setting.
+Establishing this conjecture as a theorem (or providing a counterexample) will be crucial to furthering the theory of ZAS.
+For progress in this direction, see \cite{jauregui}.